Robert J. Winglass

 We found him to be someone who was very concerned about working people in our state and genuinely worked on important issues. ...
 We found him to be a voice of reason within an administration and governor who, far too often, has shown contempt for Maine's hard-working people.

+He died on January 28, 2023, at the age of 87.
+He will be interred at Quantico National Cemetery on August 4, 2023.